rundeck/docs/en/administration/cluster/index.md

 ### Authentication
 The cluster environment needs a common authentication method.
-All the instances must have access the same list of users/groups
+All the instances must have access to the same list of users/groups

 Go to the [Authenticating Users](https://docs.rundeck.com/docs/administration/security/authenticating-users.html) document for more details.

 ### Resource Model
-Projects need a common resource model that can be accesed from all cluster members.
+Projects need a common resource model that can be accessed from all cluster members.
 These are some of the alternatives to achieve this:

  * A shared file system
  * A script